 The law allows surviving family members to pursue financial compensation for the loss of a loved one through a wrongful death claim.
 Even though money can’t undo your loved one’s passing, it can help provide your family some measure of closure and justice.

 For more than 20 years, Mann Wyatt Tanksley Injury Attorneys has worked tirelessly to advocate for the rights of families in complex wrongful death cases.
 Our respected wrongful death lawyers understand the emotional and financial burdens that families face.
 We will use our extensive legal knowledge, close relationships with industry-leading experts, vast firm resources, and litigation experience to aggressively pursue the outcome your family deserves.

 Contact us today for a free case evaluation with one of our wrongful death attorneys.
 Our firm purposely limits the number of cases we handle at any one time so that we can provide your family with the personalized attention you deserve.

 Who Can File a Wrongful Death Lawsuit?

 Every state has its own laws governing wrongful death claims.
 Each state’s law specifies a person or class of people who are entitled to file a wrongful death lawsuit following a person’s death.
 People who may file a wrongful death lawsuit include:

 - Kansas: A surviving spouse, any surviving child (including legally adopted children), a surviving parent or grandparent, or a surviving sibling.

 - Missouri: A surviving spouse, a surviving descendant (including legally adopted children), or a surviving parent.
 If the decedent had no surviving spouse, descendants, or parents, then a surviving sibling.
 If the decedent has no surviving siblings, then the personal representative of the decedent’s estate or a personal representative appointed by the court.

 - Oklahoma: The personal representative of the decedent’s estate.
-If none exists, then a personal representative appointed by the court.
+If none exists, then a personal representative is appointed by the court.